Polymok/TE_PID/README.md

 `single_TEs`: 3-column matrix indicating target neuron index, source neuron index, and transfer entropy in bits.

-`row_index`: integer scalar starting at 1 and incrementing each for-loop.
+`row_index`: integer scalar starting at 1 and incrementing each for-loop iteration.
 Used to write data to new row of output matrix.

 `target_1`: 3-column matrix of all possible 3-neuron index combinations.
 First column indicates target neuron index.
 Generate using MATLAB in-built function `nchoosek`.